Here is a link to the entire article:

 BTW, The Real Food Daily Cookbook is my go-to vegan cookbook, and I love every recipe!
 I got a signed copy at the restaurant when the book came out but you can get one on Amazon.com, of course

-Corn and Bean Salad, and the BEST chocolate chip cookies!
+All vegan cookbook.
+Some of my favorite recipes are the Tortilla Soup, Corn and Bean Salad, and the BEST chocolate chip cookies! |

 and I just heard that Ann Gentry, the owner of Real Food Daily and author of the book, has just written another cookbook that is available now.
 I'm going to get one for sure!